Danskydan/Hilltop/README.md

 ![alt text](/assets/images/GuessingGame.png)

-The Hilltop editor uses color-highlighting to distinguish literal values, in place of quotes that most other programming languages use.
+The Hilltop editor uses highlighting to distinguish literal values, in place of quotes that most other programming languages use.

 `:txtInstructions` is a sub-attribute of any attribute, and is also an attribute of `rulePlayAgain`, which is a rule-type cell.